Global Campus

 New religions appeared in Southeast Asia, accompanying the currents of trade and often entwined with social changes already underway.
 Gradually, in most areas, these religions filled the gaps left by weakening local Hindu-Buddhist establishments and beliefs, and by the mid-18th century the region had assumed something much like its modern religious configuration.
 Now The major religions are Islam, Buddhism and Christianity.
 However, a wide variety of religions are found throughout the region, including Hinduism and many animist-influenced practices.

-CHRISTIANITY IN NORTH AMERICA
+CHRISTIANITY IN SOUTHEAST ASIA

 Christianity made its appearance in the early 16th century, brought by the Portuguese, Spanish, and, somewhat later, the French, and it formally spread in connection with European colonial powers.
 It was not until the latter part of the twentieth century that churches transitioned from European colonial control to a new Asian identity under indigenous leadership, discovering their own mission among other religions and cultures.
 Now Christianity has manifested major trends in the Southeast Asian scene, including independent Asian church movements, Christianity’s relationship with other religions, and the growing awareness within the Asian church of its missionary responsibility as well as the continual impact of the Asian church on its societies and cultures.